 - Kanchenjunga was thought as the highest mountain in the world until 1852

-- The name is collective name referring to Kanchenjunga Five peaks thus the name translates to “Five Treasure of Snow”
+- The name is a collective name referring to Kanchenjunga Five peaks; thus, the name translates to “Five Treasure of Snow.”

-- To climb from Nepal the South-west, North-west and, North-east are the possible routes.
-The remaining one North-Eastern is from Sikkim, India
+- To climb from Nepal, the South-west, North-west and, northeast is the possible routes.
+The remaining one, North-Eastern, is from Sikkim, India.

-- Among these, North-west and South-west routes are preferred by the trekkers on the season of spring (March to May) and autumn (September to November)
+- Among these, North-west and South-west routes are preferred by the trekkers in spring (March to May) and autumn (September to November)

-- Kanchenjunga has 4 routes to climb the peak among which southwest, northeast, northwest lie in Nepal and the south-eastern routes lies in the Sikkim side
+- Kanchenjunga has four routes to climb the peak, among which southwest, northeast, northwest lie in Nepal and the south-eastern routes lie on the Sikkim side.

-- Doug Scott, Peter Boardman, and Joe Tasker summited the peak without auxiliary oxygen on 16 May 1979 AD
+- Doug Scott, Peter Boardman, and Joe Tasker summited the peak without supporting oxygen on 16 May 1979 AD.

-- There is a belief that Yeti, mountain deity, can be seen in the peak
+- There is a belief that Yeti, a mountain deity, can be seen in the peak.

 - Various experience of glacier hike in Yalung Glacier

-- Abundant wildlife species like musk deer, snow leopard, blue sheep and some believe in presence of Yeti in the Kanchenjunga Region
+- Abundant wildlife species like musk deer, snow leopard, blue sheep, and some belief in the presence of Yeti in the Kanchenjunga Region

 - Mt.
-Kanchenjunga is considered sacred peak, so climber for respect for local believes climber never push themselves on actual summit of Mt.
-Kanchenjunga instead they stop below few yards of actual summit making it untouched
+Kanchenjunga is considered a sacred peak, so climbers, for respect for local believes climber never push themselves on the actual summit of Mt.
+Kanchenjunga.
+Instead, they stop below a few yards of the actual summit, making it untouched.

 - Before Mt.
-Everest was explored and declared as the highest mountain in the world, Kanchenjunga was considered the highest mountain in the world
+Everest was explored and declared the highest mountain in the world, Kanchenjunga was considered the highest mountain in the world.

-- Kanchenjunga is at the far eastern part of Nepal and the least visited area in Nepal
+- Kanchenjunga is in the far eastern part of Nepal and the least visited area in Nepal.

 - The entire Kanchenjunga Trek route goes inside the Kanchenjunga Conservation Area itself.